 Handle this piece of the puzzle with great care.
 After processing your own emotions and making sure they’re under control, take time to research and understand the school’s protocol.
 Be ready to counteract any inaccurate information distributed to students by the administration.

-We have two booklets you might find useful:
+Three free downloadable booklets you might find useful:

 - Equipping Parents to Respond to Gender-Confusing Messages in Schools

 - Empowering Parents: A How-to Guide for Protecting Your Child’s Innocence and Your Family’s Values in Public Schools

 - Parent Resource Guide: Responding to the Transgender Issue